UniversityOfHelsinkiCS/esitieto/documentation/developer/shibboleth.md

 ProxyPass /shibboleth.sp" !
 ```

-Here you can see /esitieto path and the unused /esitieto/kirjauduttu.
-The stuff inside determines if it is just a pass through route like /esitieto or a SSO route like /esitieto/kirjauduttu.
+Here you can see /esitieto path and the unused /esitieto/api.
+The stuff inside determines if it is just a pass through route like /esitieto or a SSO route like /esitieto/api.
+Shibboleth config was created together with Toska-group.

 **Every time you change the config you need to restart the Shibboleth pod**